garden-io/garden/docs/advanced/custom-commands.md

 ...
 gardenCommand:
   - run
-  - task
-  - ${args.task-name}
+  - ${args.action-name}
   - --var
   - dbHostname=${opts.db || "db"}
   - $concat: ${args.$rest}  # <- pass any additional parameters through to the command without validation
 ```

-Now you could, for example, run `garden run-task my-task --db test --force` and the additional `--force` parameter gets passed to the underlying Garden command.
+Now you could, for example, run `garden wrapped my-action --db test --force` and the additional `--force` parameter gets passed to the underlying Garden command.

 As you can see, you can do a whole lot here!
 Read on for more examples.

 ## Using variables

-You can specify a `variables` field, and reference those in the `exec` and `gardenCommand` fields using `${var.*}`, similar to module variables.
+You can specify a `variables` field, and reference those in the `exec` and `gardenCommand` fields using `${var.*}`, similar to action variables.
 Note that _project variables_ are not available, since the Garden project is not resolved ahead of resolving the custom command.